-A quick glance at this year’s nominations for Best Picture at the Oscars tell you that this is one of the best years for cinema in recent years, and one of the most varied – this is a field where a harrowing account of American slavery can rub shoulders with sci-fi space thrillers and black comedies about the excesses of the finance industry.
+A quick glance at this year’s nominations for Best Picture at the Oscars tell you that this is one of the best years for cinema in recent memory, and one of the most varied – this is a field where a harrowing account of American slavery can rub shoulders with sci-fi space thrillers and black comedies about the excesses of the finance industry.
 It’s a year when box ticking Oscar bait movies that follow tried and tested narrative formulas have almost been entirely shut out – with one notable exception.

-Dallas Buyers Club is based on the true story (first Oscar-bait box ticked) of Ron Woodruff, a homophobic arse who is given 30 days to live after being diagnosed with HIV.
+Dallas Buyers Club is based on the true story (first Oscar-bait box ticked) of Ron Woodruff, here depicted as a homophobic arse, despite a bisexual real-life counterpart, who is given 30 days to live after being diagnosed with HIV.
 With no cures available on the American medical system, he makes a name for himself smuggling “alternative treatments” into the States from Mexico, Japan and everywhere in-between.

-Four other best picture nominees this year are all based on true stories (12 years a Slave, Captain Phillips, Philomena and The Wolf of Wall Street- American Hustle also opens by telling us that “some of this happened”).
+Four other best picture nominees this year are all based on true stories (12 Years a Slave, Captain Phillips, Philomena and The Wolf of Wall Street, while American Hustle also opens by telling us that “some of this happened”).
 These are all successful in that they manage to balance out the grim truths of their subject matter with solid entertainment, be they hard hitting Slavery drama or Somali pirate thrillers.
-The film to which Dallas compares to the most is Philomena; without wanting to spoil the revelations of that film, all I’m going to say is it has a far better view of how to approach the AIDS issue without toning down its subject matter for a mainstream audience.
+The film to which Dallas compares to the most is Philomena; without wanting to spoil the revelations of that film, all I’m going to say is it has a far better view of how to approach the issue of AIDS without toning down its subject matter for a mainstream audience.